BlackBerry aims to reverse emerging market slump with budget handset

 “If this device allows them to grow again, even if it’s just small, steady growth, that’s a success in itself.
 That says there is still room for BlackBerry in Indonesia,” said Ryan Lai, market analyst at consultancy IDC.

 The Z3 is the first phone to be launched by BlackBerry since new Chief Executive John Chen took the helm late last year.
-After Indonesia it will be gradually introduced in six other countries including the Philippines, India, Vietnam and Malaysia.
+It’s initially being launched in Indonesia, but will be gradually introduced in other markets as well.

 Waterloo, Ontario-based BlackBerry hopes that the device and others to follow will help it claw back some of the collapse in its market share, ceded to Apple’s iPhone and Samsung Electronics Co’s line of Galaxy devices powered by Google Inc’s Android operating system.